bhisaac/5eFP/5eFP-SRD.md

 ## Outlander

-~~You grew up in the wilds, far from civilization and the comforts of town and technology.
-You've witnessed the migration of herds larger than forests, survived weather more extreme than any city-dweller could comprehend, and enjoyed the solitude of being the only thinking creature for m;iles in any direction.
-The wilds are in your blood, whether you were a nomad, an explorer, a recluse, a hunter-gatherer, or even a marauder.
-Even in places where you don't know the specific features of the terrain, you know the ways of the wild.~~

 You have grown up in an environment far away from civilization and the conveniences of technology.
 You have observed the migration of herds larger than forests and survived weather conditions that city-dwellers would find hard to fathom.
 You have also enjoyed the peace and quiet of being the only sentient being for miles in any direction.
 The wilderness runs in your veins, whether you were a nomad, an adventurer, a hermit, a hunter-gatherer, or even a raider.
 Even in places where you are unfamiliar with the specific features of the landscape, you understand the ways of the wild.

 **Tool Proficiencies:** One type of musical instrument